Counter Financing of Terrorism

 Despite the high level of concern about terrorist financing, however, many people are still not entirely sure what it is and how it works.
-The basic definition of terrorist financing is exactly as one might expect: the illegal smuggling of cash to terrorist organisations.
+The basic definition of terrorist financing is exactly as one might expect: the illegal smuggling of cash to terrorist organizations.
 It is often closely linked with money laundering, and it is not uncommon for it to be completed across international borders.
-Many studies have verified that there is a direct link between organised crime and terrorist financing in the United States, and each issue is generally not analysed without taking the other into consideration.
+Many studies have verified that there is a direct link between organized crime and terrorist financing in the United States, and each issue is generally not analyzed without taking the other into consideration.

 Now, many banks and institutions are required to thoroughly screen their clients and gather as much information as possible about them and their accounts.
 This helps to ensure that their customers are not involved with financial crimes such as terrorist financing and that they are not laundering money out of the country.